BestTimesToVisit.com Logo

 packing

-Layering is your best friend in Lapland!
-Think thermal base layers, a fleece or wool mid-layer, and a windproof/waterproof outer shell.
+Layers are your best friend in Lapland, seriously!
+Think thermal base layers, a fleece mid-layer, and a windproof/waterproof outer shell.
 Don't forget a warm hat that covers your ears, waterproof gloves, and insulated, waterproof boots – your toes will thank you when you're out aurora hunting or husky sledding.

 money

-While credit cards are widely accepted, it's wise to carry some Euros for smaller purchases, especially in more remote villages or at local markets.
-Many Finns also use mobile payment apps like MobilePay, but as a tourist, cash is a reliable backup for those unexpected souvenir finds.
+While credit cards are widely accepted, it's a good idea to have some Euros on hand for smaller purchases, especially in more remote villages or for local craft markets.
+Many Finns also use mobile payment apps like MobilePay, but as a tourist, sticking to cards and cash is usually easiest.

 transport